Frequently Asked Questions About the Trinity Trail Preservation Association

 Membership in the TTPA gets you involved with a group of wonderful people.
 Our primary focus is trail riding, and once you become a member you will receive a monthly news letter that will inform you of all the news and upcoming events.
 There are approximately 200 members at this time, and there is a wealth of knowledge and friendship among us.
 Most of us ride other trails as well, so typically you will see other TTPA members at any time on trails somewhere in Texas or Oklahoma.
 TTPA sponsors trail rides, barbecues, seminars, and fundraisers.
 No matter which events you attend, you’re sure to have fun!

-As an added benefit, in 2011 all TTPA members receive CareFlite insurance for their entire household.
+As an added benefit, as of 2021, all TTPA members can receive discounted membership with CareFlite for insurance for their entire household.

 Is the trail always open?

-The trail is open year round, with access and parking for your horse trailers at both East Fork Trail Head, and Brockdale Trail Head.
-During unusually heavy rains, the trail may be closed to prevent erosion, but due to TTPA improvements, this is seldom the case.
-Check this website in the future.
-We’ll add a link to let you know if it’s open or closed.
+The trail is open year round, with access and parking for your horse trailers at any of the four trailheads.
+During unusually heavy rains, the trail may be closed to prevent erosion, but due to TTPA improvements, this is seldom the case, or if the lake rises and floods the trail.
+Check this website in the future for status updates on the trail.

 Are motorized vehicles or bicycles allowed on the trail?